Adnan Maulana

 Adnan Maulana (born 23 October 1999) is an Indonesian badminton player affiliated with Jaya Raya Jakarta club.
-He won a bronze medal in the mixed doubles at the 2021 Southeast Asian Games partnered with Mychelle Crhystine Bandaso.
+He won a bronze medal in the mixed doubles at the 2021 SEA Games partnered with Mychelle Crhystine Bandaso.

 Career

 In 2019, Maulana won his first senior international title at the 2019 Iran Fajr International in the men's doubles event partnering Ghifari Anandaffa Prihardika.
 He then won his World Tour title at the Russian Open in the mixed doubles with Mychelle Crhystine Bandaso.
 He and Bandaso beating host pair Evgenij Dremin and Evgenia Dimova in the final in straight games.
 Maulana and Bandaso also finished as runners-up at the World Tour Super 100 in Hyderabad and Indonesia.

+In 2022, Maulana competed with new partner Indah Cahya Sari Jamil and reached the finals of Indonesia International.

+2023

-In 2023, Maulana started the season with new partner Nita Violina Marwah and reached the finals of Thailand International Challenge.
+In February, Maulana started the season with new partner Nita Violina Marwah playing in mixed doubles, and reach the semi-finals of Iran Fajr International.

+In March, Maulana and Marwah reached the finals of Thailand International.
+In the end of March, they competed in the European tour at the Spain Masters, but had to lose in the second round from Danish pair Mathias Thyrri and Amalie Magelund.
+In the next tour, they lost in the semi-finals of Orléans Masters in France from Chinese Taipei pair Ye Hong-wei and Lee Chia-hsin.

+In May, Maulana alongside the Indonesian team competed at the 2023 Sudirman Cup in Suzhou, China.
+He played a match in the group stage, won against Adam Dong and Josephine Wu of Canada.
+Indonesia advanced to the knockout stage but lost at the quarterfinals against China.
+In the next tournament, they lost in qualifying rounds of Malaysia Masters from Malaysian pair Chan Peng Soon and Cheah Yee See.
+In the next tour, they competed in the Thailand Open, but lost in the second round from 1st seed and eventual finalist Thai pair Dechapol Puavaranukroh and Sapsiree Taerattanachai.

+In June, Maulana and Marwah competed at the home tournament, Indonesia Open, but lost in the first round from 1st seed CHinese player Zheng Siwei and Huang Yaqiong.
+In the next tour, they competed in the Taipei Open, but lost in the first round from Thai pair Ruttanapak Oupthong and Jhenicha Sudjaipraparat.

+In early August, Maulana and Marwah competed at the Australian Open, but had to lose in the second round from 2nd seed Chinese pair Feng Yanzhe and Huang Dongping in straight games.